dci-fbw-p24-e07/live-code/2-Python Basics/2.9-OOP/README.md

 - The methods are invoked internally from the class based on a certain condition or action.
 - Some dunder methods do not have a default implementation so they may raise errors when you try certain operations on those classes.

+> You can find a full list of all the dunder methods Python has to offer at: [https://www.pythonmorsels.com/every-dunder-method/](https://www.pythonmorsels.com/every-dunder-method/)

 1. `__init__()`